BCG-X-Official/sklearndf/sphinx/source/contribution_guide.rst

 Python environment
 ~~~~~~~~~~~~~~~~~~~~~~
 There is a ``environment.yml`` provided in the repository root, which installs all
-required development dependencies in the ``sklearndf-development`` environment.
+required development dependencies in the ``sklearndf-develop`` environment.

 .. code-block:: RST